-I have a few more pumpkin recipes now (check out my no-bake pumpkin cheesecake — it’s the easiest Thanksgiving dessert ever, or my pumpkin buttermilk pancakes for a special breakfast treat) but this was the recipe that started my obsession with all things pumpkin spice.
+I have a few more pumpkin recipes now (check out my no-bake pumpkin cheesecake bars — it’s the easiest Thanksgiving dessert ever, or my pumpkin buttermilk pancakes for a special breakfast treat) but this was the recipe that started my obsession with all things pumpkin spice.

 Easy and delicious pumpkin recipe